nadeo/trackmania-doc/docs/competition-tool/structure/index.md

 # Structure

-To create a new competition in the admin website you can import an existing structure <br>
-or create a new one. <br>
+To create a new competition in the admin website you can import an existing structure or create a new one.

 A structure (spot structure) defines composition of your competition.
 Without a structure it is not possible to generate matches of a round.